glideroggan/dream/readme.md

         - should show a toast

 # TODO
+- we should have a transaction-service
+- we should have a widget for loans
+  Once you create a loan with the workflow, it should give you the loan-widget where you can see your application, and the status of it
 - should fix versioning on the localstorage
 - when there is only one choice from the search inputs, enter key should select it
 - need toast error when failing to start a workflow